cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

   disk, it will be allocated %50 of memory and disk in 4-core workers, or %25 in 8-core workers.
 When more than one resource is specified, the default uses the largest proportion.
-- It is an error to specify all resources to 0.

 The current Work Queue implementation only accepts whole integers for its resources, which means that no worker can concurrently execute more tasks than